open/close all folders

 - Also inverted it in an episode where Carly tries to stay with Spencer.
 Carly turns herself into a punk chick with full black clothing, metal spikes and chains, and a streak of blue hair.

-- Patricia on House of Anubis.
-She's the cool goth who says what she thinks, does what she wants and scares the rest of the students in all three seasons, but come season 2 her personality started to soften up overall.
+- House of Anubis: Patricia is the cool goth who says what she thinks, does what she wants and scares the rest of the students in all three seasons, but come season 2 her personality started to soften up overall.
 What happened?
-Well, she met Eddie and started to turn a bit nicer.
+She met Eddie and started to turn a bit nicer.
 Not to mention the whole near death mystery stuff and the power of friendship.
 If those things can't begin to chip away at someone's icy shell, nothing can.